smmb98/Project-Jokes-Generator/README.md

 # Project-Jokes-Generator
-The quiz app designed using HTML, CSS and Vanilla Javascript.
-It fetched API from https://icanhazdadjoke.com
+The jokes generator app was designed using HTML, CSS, and Vanilla Java script.
+It fetches API from https://icanhazdadjoke.com and displays jokes on DOM randomly.